jonhoo/cucache/benchmark/internal/README.md

 this second step exists..

-CPU profiles show that the majority of get time is spent in runtime.memeqbody (13.5%) for key comparisons, cuckood.present (13.5%) for the check of whether a bin contains a valid entry, atomic.LoadPointer (8%) to load the value of a bin entry, and cuckood.kbins (6%) for the hash computation.
-The MemC3 "tag" technique might help speed up the first three of these.
+CPU profiles show that the majority of get time is spent in runtime.memeqbody (11.5%) for key comparisons, cuckood.present (10.5%) for the check of whether a bin contains a valid entry, and atomic.LoadPointer (6.5%) to load the value of a bin entry.
+The MemC3 "tag" technique might help speed up these.